-Year of first impact.
-2019/20 Analyst estimate of year in which new measures commence Year in which impact reaches a peak.
-2022/23 Analyst estimate of year in which standards are fully implemented Risk and attribution factors Probability of outcome 80% Analyst estimate made after considering NY15001 milestone and final reports.
+0.8% might drive such changes.
+Also, note Table 10 where a sensitivity analysis has been undertaken on this assumption and a break even percentage is now included in track just above Table 10. furnover 9.0% (average of estimated profit as a percentage of tarnover 15% and turnover of nurseries at between 4.6%) 4.6% and 15% (e.g. IBISWORI D) Year of first impact.
+2019/20 Analyst estimate of year in which new measures commence Year in which impact 2022/23 Analyst estimate of year in which reaches a peak. standards are fully implemented Risk and attribution fact ors Probability of outcome 80% Analyst estimate made after considering NY15001 milestone and final reports.
 Probability of impact given usage 75% Analyst estimate Attribution 22.4% Based on total investment in NY15001 as defined in the project population as a proportion of total investment in NY15001 that included the earlier data collection and analysis.